 National University of Singapore (NUS),

-2007/2008 - You Poh Seng Prize in Econometrics (Best Economics student who obtained top scores in Econometrics modules at level 3000 and 4000)
+2007/2008 -- You Poh Seng Prize in Econometrics (Best Economics student who obtained top scores in Econometrics modules at levels 3000 and 4000)

-2006/2007 - University of Singapore Economics Society Book Prize (Best Economics student throughout course of study leading to the degree of Bachelor of Arts)
+2006/2007 -- National University of Singapore Economics Society Book Prize (Best Economics student throughout course of study leading to the degree of Bachelor of Arts)

 'A' Level H1 /H2 Economics Tuition